openjs-foundation/cross-project-council/CPC-CHARTER.md

 The public portion of the CPC discussions and meetings will be open to all observers and members.

 The CPC shall meet regularly using tools that enable participation by the community.
-The meeting shall be directed by the CPC Chairperson.
+The meeting shall be directed by the CPC Chair or the CPC Vice Chair.
-Responsibility for directing individual meetings may be delegated by the CPC Chairperson to any other CPC member.
+Responsibility for directing individual meetings may be delegated by the CPC Chair or by the CPC Vice Chair to any other CPC member.
-The CPC chairperson shall be one of the Voting members, and will be selected by the CPC members through consensus or if necessary a vote as described in the section titled "Voting".
+The CPC Chair and CPC Vice Chair roles confer Voting member status, and will be selected by the CPC members through consensus or if necessary a vote as described in the section titled "Voting".
 Minutes or an appropriate recording shall be taken and made available to the community through accessible public postings.

 Voting members have the roles and responsibilities as outlined below.